-To implement the provisions of NYS Exec.
-Law Article 15-A and 5 NYCRR Parts 142-144 Minority and Women-Owned Business Enterprise Regulations (MWBE) by providing meaningful participation by NYS Certified MWBEs, defined as subcontractors or suppliers.
+Implement the provisions of NYS Exec.
+Law Article 15-A and 5NYCRR Parts 142-144 Minority and Women-Owned Business Enterprise

+Regulations (MWBE) by providing meaningful participation by NYS Certified MWBEs, defined as subcontractors or suppliers.

-Task #1: Utilize good faith efforts, pursuant to 5 NYCRR §142.8 of the New York State Executive Law Article 15-A, to meet the maximum feasible portion of the organization's established MWBE goals.
-Perf Measure: What percent of your established Minority and Women Business Enterprise goal have you met to date?
+Utilize good faith efforts to meet the maximum feasible portion of the organization's established MWBE goals.

+What is the percentage of MWBE goal met to date?

-End of Request for Proposals.
+End of Request for Application.